yutakahirano/fetch-with-streams/README.md

     1. Let _res_ be a new Response object associated with _response_.
     1. Let _pull_ be a function that resumes the ongoing fetch if it is suspended, when called.
     1. Let _cancel_ be a function that terminates the ongoing fetch algorithm with reason _end-user abort_ when called.
-    1. Let _stream_ be the result of constructing a ReadableByteStream with _pull_, _cancel_ and _strategy_.
+    1. Let _stream_ be the result of constructing a FetchReadableByteStream with _pull_, _cancel_ and _strategy_.
 If that threw an exception, run the following substeps.
       1. Reject _p_ with that exception.
       1. Terminate the ongoing fetch algorithm with reason _fatal_.
     1. Otherwise, run the following substeps.